Visualizing the Spiritual Master

 The Four Immeasurable Attitudes

-In this way we make the transition to the meditation on the four immeasurable attitudes.
+In this way, we make the transition to the meditation on the four immeasurable attitudes.

 May all beings be parted from clinging and aversion, feeling close to some and distant from others,

-Then the second immeasurable attitude:
+The second immeasurable attitude:

 May they gain the joy that is specially sublime.

-Then the next line is immeasurable compassion:
+The next line is immeasurable compassion:

 May they find release from the ocean of their unbearable problems.

-Then the fourth one is:
+The fourth one is:

 May they never be parted from liberation’s pure bliss.